Blurry background for design

 Why is exercise dangerous during this time?
 Your impaired vision makes it more likely that you will injure yourself during physical activity.
 Exercises that involve bending down or jumping can also increase pressure in your eyes and head, leading to complications.

-After a few days, you may be able to resume light activity, such as walking, if cleared by your doctor.
-And after three to four weeks, you should be able to resume your regular exercise routine.
+If cleared by your doctor, you may be able to resume light activity, such as walking, after a few days.
+After three to four weeks, you should be able to resume your regular exercise routine.

 7. Follow Your Doctor’s Instructions